-Unfortunately, resistance to pyrethrins and pyrethroids is not uncommon among certain bed bug populations, so application of these chemicals may not be wholly effective.
-Combining multiple products can increase their potential for success, but for tough populations it may be necessary to switch to a different class of pesticide entirely.
+Unfortunately, resistance to pyrethrins and pyrethroids is not uncommon among certain bed bug populations, so the application of these chemicals may not be wholly effective.
+Combining multiple products can increase their potential for success, but for tough populations, it may be necessary to switch to a different class of pesticide entirely.

 Desiccants are drying agents; they dehydrate insects to kill them.
 They work on bed bugs by attaching to their waxy exoskeletons and absorbing the juicy fats and vital moisture within.
-A chief advantage of dessicants over other pesticides is that this process is mechanical in nature, not chemical — which means it’s impossible for bugs to develop a resistance.
+A chief advantage of desiccants over other pesticides is that this process is mechanical in nature, not chemical — which means it’s impossible for bugs to develop resistance.
 It also means the substance is generally safe for use around humans and pets, who keep their skeletons on the inside, thank you very much.

 Desiccants commonly used to treat bed bugs include Cimexa Dust (silicon dioxide; our favorite), Diatomaceous Earth, and sometimes Borax (a salt of boric acid).
 These substances come in the form of fine powders that can be sprinkled around cracks, crevices, and furniture.
 While effective at killing bed bugs, desiccants like these can take days or weeks to do so, which may leave the insects enough time to reproduce.
 As with most of these methods, desiccants will be most effective when used alongside other chemicals and treatments.